Spotted today: a beautiful wattle tree (Acacia) in flower in Victoria, Australia.

 Option 2) You can also search the Internet.
 Input key search words that describe the flowers and plant and where it is found.
 For instance, for the Australian wattle in the photos above, phrases like “yellow flowers,” “look like pom-poms,” “tree,” and “grows in southeastern Australia” all help.
 Look at the images that pop up in your search results and see if you can find a match!

-Option 3) There are also some apps that can help with plant identification (or plant ID).
+Option 3) There are also some apps that can help with plant identification (or plant ID), such as Seek by iNaturalist.
 Ask your grown-up to help you find the best plant ID app for your local area.